My daughter used to walk with her back against the wall.

 The more I chased perfect, the more I delayed the only thing that actually moved the needle — getting in front of real people.

-The Shift That Changed Everything
+The Shift That Changed My OS

 Over time — and a lot of missed opportunities — I learned the secret.

-Ask yourself: Who is this for?
+I had to ask myself: Who is this for?

 I had to redefine what “good enough” meant.
 I had to learn to be perfect about showing up and more relaxed about results.